ezeugwadavid/kompletecare/README.md

 nuxt.js: Nuxt.js is a free and open source JavaScript library based on Vue.js, Node.js, Webpack and Babel.js.
 Nuxt is inspired by Next.js, which is a framework of similar purpose, based on React.js.
 The framework is advertised as a "Meta-framework for universal applications". see [here](https://nuxtjs.org/)

+Bootstrap: Bootstrap is a free and open-source CSS framework directed at responsive, mobile-first front-end web development.
+It contains HTML, CSS and (optionally) JavaScript-based design templates for typography, forms, buttons, navigation, and other interface components. see [here](https://getbootstrap.com/docs/4.4/getting-started/introduction/)